QuestCode/thema-2.1-slm/Leertaken/Project/Baltic/Checklist.md

 	- Quick test in IE
 	- Fix exports
 - Maurits
-	- Temperature and humidity graphs for world
-	- Rainfall by Baltic Sea
 	- Toggle all
 	- 24 hour clock in graphs
 - Technical report